-- The production and disposal of conventional plastics cause major environmental problems.
+- The production and disposal of conventional plastics causes major environmental problems.

 - Plastic pollution ends up in our streams, oceans, air and open spaces, resulting in the deaths of millions of animals annually.

 From the tiny buttons on your shirt, to the pen in your hand, from the keyboard you type on to the wrapping you remove from your sandwich, the intensive and extensive use of plastic in our society is undeniable.
 It has revolutionised the way we live and is an essential part of our daily lives.
 The figures speak for themselves—in 1960 the world produced 7 million tonnes of plastic.
-In 2015 that figure will be 365 million tonnes, with predictions of a rise to 540 million tonnes by 2020.
+It’s predicted to rise to 540 million tonnes by 2020.
 But this wonder-product, which has transformed our lives in so many positive ways, has some serious environmental flaws in both its production and disposal.

 Conventional plastics are manufactured using petroleum, coal or gas—all non-renewal resources susceptible to a volatile market of rising cost and demand, coupled with dwindling reserves.

 However it is the disposal of these products that is of even greater concern.
-The irony is obvious—products that are intended to be used only once (such a food packaging and plastic bags), or to have limited/short-term use before being discarded are manufactured in such a way that they will last a hundred lifetimes.
+The irony is obvious—products that are intended to be used only once (such as food packaging and plastic bags), or to have limited or short-term use before being discarded, are manufactured in such a way that they will last a hundred lifetimes.
 This means that every piece of plastic you have ever looked at, used, opened or thrown away still remains somewhere in the world today.

 While some plastics are lucky enough to be recycled, most are sent to landfill, and the rest is left to its own devices, free to roam our environment clogging up streams, rivers, lakes and oceans, polluting forests and soils.
 There is even a new term for it: ‘white pollution’.

-If it all sounds a bit depressing, you’re right, it is.
-But as plastic is too useful and too ingrained in our lives to be given up, scientists have been working on a new generation of plastics that can meet the needs of manufactures and the community, while also providing benefits to the environment.
-Known as ‘bio-plastics’, these products have the potential to be not only biodegradable and/or recyclable, but fully sustainable across all areas of their life-cycle.
+If you think it all sounds a bit depressing, you’re right, it is.
+But as plastic is too useful and too ingrained in our lives to be given up, scientists have been working on a new generation of plastics that can meet the needs of manufacturers and the community, while also providing benefits to the environment.
+Known as ‘bioplastics’, these products not only have the potential to be biodegradable and/or recyclable, but fully sustainable across all areas of their life cycle.

 Essentially, bioplastics are bio-based, biodegradable, or both.